 Site synchronization is triggered when the site is added for the first time, when an unknown job triggers that a build is completed, or through manual action in the UI and will synchronize:

-- Whether the remote site has the Jenkins Jira Plugin installed
+- Whether the remote site has the Jira Integration plugin installed

 - If the Jenkins plugin is installed, then the Jira site will be registered with the Jenkins site to use the Jira Build Notification Listener.